What Will You Study

 - Philosophy of the Mind

-- Themes in the Philosophy of the Sciences
+- Issues in the Philosophy of Mind

 Lancaster University offers the chance to follow a structured study programme or the option to devise a more flexible programme.
 We divide academic study into 2 sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 In Part 1 you will take three units of assessment which, depending upon your programme, will be drawn from one, two or three different academic subjects, a higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.